dpb587/boshua/README.md

     * **Formatters** - formatters are tools for interpreting the raw results and providing them in a more meaningful way.
 Most analyzers have several builtin formatters.
  * **Datastore** - a datastore is something which can find and/or store details about artifacts and analysis in a permanent way (e.g. a BOSH release repository having release information).
 Each artifact type has several supported datastores, and datastores can delegate to other, possibly remote datastores (e.g. through APIs).
  * **Scheduler** - a scheduler is used for executing work when results are not already available (e.g. compiling a release).
 Several types of schedulers are supported to support running work locally or in Docker, remotely on Concourse, or remotely through an API.
+ * **Provider** - a specific implementation of a datastore or scheduler.
+Providers are configured through the config file and their provider-specific `options`.

 ## Usage